 - Next, you need to measure your floor, calculate how many tiles you’ll need to cover it, find its center point or the most distinct wall, and choose a starting point based on these factors.

 - After that, it’s recommended to lay the tiles out on the floor without adhesive to give yourself a very clear idea of exactly how the floorspace will be filled and how many tiles need to be adjusted or cut.

-- After you’ve made your cuts, you execute the installation by laying the adhesive, laying the tiles, adding in the levelling system, letting the adhesive dry.
+- After you’ve made your cuts, you execute the installation by laying the adhesive, laying the tiles, adding in the leveling system, and letting the adhesive dry.

 Wood look tile can be challenging, above all because it isn’t as flat as you’d think.
 There is almost always a slight curvature to wood-look tile and this, coupled with its length and the popularity of installing it with a full offset, can result in serious lippage problems.

-Still, you can achieve a great finish with this kind of tile by using a levelling system, a good quality thin set, and an adequate joint of at least 1/16th inch.
+Still, you can achieve a great finish with this kind of tile by using a leveling system, a good quality thin set, and an adequate joint of at least 1/16th inch.

 Tile to Carpet Transitions